 After a four-year planning and community engagement campaign, the Middleton-Cross Plains Area School District passed a $60 million referendum with 68-percent support.
 The referendum resolved overcrowding at all of the District’s elementary and middle schools by changing from a PreK–5 / 6–8 grade configuration to a PreK–4 / 5–8 arrangement.
+The referendum also included the addition/renovation project of the newly-configured Kromrey Middle School.

 Awards: The Daily Reporter/Wisconsin Builder – 2015 Top Project Award